 Model Predictive Control on a Ball-Balancing Tripod

 The video highlights how Model Predictive Control enables faster settling times, reduce overshoot, and improve stability compared to classic control strategies.
+Explore related work in our linear motion stage project, where intelligent control technology drives similar gains in precision and system performance.

 Model Based Control of a ball balancing tripod